suhaniarora06/Cyclistic-Case-Study-Google-Data-Analytics-Capstone-/README.md

 Number of Riders with Annual Memberships using Classic Bikes = 1889413 *(51.27 % of the Riders with Annual Memberships)*

-Number of Riders with Annual Memberships using Docked Bikes = 0 Number of Riders with Annual Memberships using Electric Bikes = 1795503 *(48.72 % of the Riders with Annual Memberships)*
+Number of Riders with Annual Memberships using Docked Bikes = 0

+Number of Riders with Annual Memberships using Electric Bikes = 1795503 *(48.72 % of the Riders with Annual Memberships)*

+           Here, we observe that none of the riders with Annual Memberships use Docked Bikes indicating
+           that they are exclusively used by Casual Riders.

+           Furthermore, among Classic and Electric Bikes, the riders show a slight preference for Classic Bikes over Electric Bikes.

-Number of Casual Riders using Classic Bikes =
-Number of Casual Riders using Docked Bikes =
-Number of Casual Riders using Electric Bikes =
+Number of Casual Riders using Classic Bikes = 964355 *(47.05 % of the Casual Riders)* Number of Casual Riders using Docked Bikes = 34381 *(1.67 % of the Casual Riders)* Number of Casual Riders using Electric Bikes =  1050518 *(51.26 % of the Casual Riders)*

-           insights

-Average Ride Length of Riders with Annual Memberships using Classic Bikes =
+Average Ride Length of Riders with Annual Memberships using Classic Bikes = 13 minutes
-Average Ride Length of Riders with Annual Memberships using Docked Bikes = Average Ride Length of Riders with Annual Memberships using Electric Bikes =
+Average Ride Length of Riders with Annual Memberships using Docked Bikes = 0 minutes Average Ride Length of Riders with Annual Memberships using Electric Bikes = 11 minutes

-Number of Casual Riders using Classic Bikes =
-Number of Casual Riders using Docked Bikes =
-Number of Casual Riders using Electric Bikes =
+Average Ride Length of Casual Riders using Classic Bikes = 27 minutes Average Ride Length of Casual Riders using Docked Bikes = 69 minutes Average Ride Length of Casual Riders using Electric Bikes = 14 minutes

-           insights
+           We observe from the above metrics that ride lengths for members are more consistent and shorter compared to those of casual riders.
+           This suggests that casual riders use bikes for recreation and short excursions, while members are more likely to primarily use them for commuting fixed distances, such as to work or school.
+           This also explains why members might avoid using docked bikes; they likely prefer bikes that they can keep for longer periods or those that offer a more consistent route.